roman-milk/roman-milk.github.io/surrounded.md

  "I mean, I could tell things weren't okay for awhile now so I guess it's okay that he finally pulled the trigger on it.
 But it stinks.
 I thought he had some potential, but apparently, I was wrong."
 Michelle said, looking down.
 As she did, I couldn't help but glance at her low-cut blouse.
 I had to admit, her tits were really big.
 Not as big as Katie's but she was right up there.
 They were easily DD's.
 I could tell.
 They were far superior to my wife's pair.
 And they pressed against each other perfectly to form a nice line of cleavage.
 They must be really round and firm.
 It was so strange that this sweet girl had the body of a porn star.
 I shook my head, clearing these thoughts.
 I had to be a good friend, not drool over her hot body.

  "Well, you said it yourself.
 You knew in the back of your head that he wasn't the man for you.
 You don't have to rush things.
 Wait for the right man to come along, and once you find him go after him.
 You're an awesome girl.
 Any guy would be lucky to have you."
 I told her.
 For a second, she looked at me fiercely, which caught me off guard.
 Then, she smiled.
-Report_Story #2